Cor-Ina/CorinaMurg/README.md

 <br>I’ve embraced every single programming language I’ve encountered (Java, C, Python), but decided to take the frontend path and therefore focus on JavaScript, HTML, and CSS.
 My background is in creating learning experiences that are inclusive and accessible.
 For that reason, the frontend's concern with creating accessible web products deeply resonates with me.

 **What am I building?**
-<br>Curious about some of my projects?
-I am currently working on a meal planner app using JavaScript and the OpenAI API. 🎉
+<br>I am currently working on a meal planner app using JavaScript and the OpenAI API. 🎉
 <br>Don't forget to checkout [Twain & Company](https://twain-and-company.netlify.app/), a bookstore website in React, and [Neat Notes](https://neatnotes.netlify.app/), my favorite note-taking application for desktop. 😉

 If you like games, or are curious about how to use JavaScript and ES6 classes and Constructors to build a 2D platform game, have a look at [Lava Leap](https://lava-leap.netlify.app/) for a fun time.